 Finally, if you are the environment-friendly type, shredded latex is a sustainable material made from the milky sap of the rubber tree.

-Shredded latex pillows are offered in different varieties.
+Various varieties of shredded latex pillows are available.
 The best, however, are those that are made from 100% natural Talalay latex.

-Many cheaper latex pillows are made with latex that is blended with foam.
+Many cheaper latex pillows feature latex that is blended with foam.
 These cheaper pillows don’t offer the superior feel and function of a quality latex pillow.

 If you decide to purchase a shredded latex pillow, read the description carefully.
 Look for “100% natural Talalay latex” where the fill material is described.